 - Mr Futcher (Head of Faculty (Humanities), EVC

-- Mr Fogarty (Assistant Headteacher / Designated Safeguarding Lead)
+- Mr Fogarty (Acting Deputy Headteacher / Designated Safeguarding Lead)

 Key Stage 3:

 At De La Salle School we are committed to promoting independent and active learning.
 To this end, we are constantly updating and modifying our Schemes of Learning to ensure that we are catering for the needs of all our KS3 students.
 Students are given opportunities to develop skills that enable them to discuss current affairs, to explore a range of environments and our interactions with it.
 Students also develop learning through investigation and enquiry.

 The department’s Key Stage 3 aims through teaching and learning to stimulate students’ interest in their surroundings as well fostering a concern for environmental issues facing the world.
 To investigate a wide range of people, places and environments through enquiry and problem solve whilst taking account of possible positive and negative social, economic and environmental impacts.
 The department’s key priority is enhancing numeracy, oracy and literacy skills so that each student is able to prepare for GSCE.
 Geography aims to ensure academic progress is sustained and monitored through accumulative assessments.

 We hope that our KS3 students enjoy the opportunities available to engage creatively and continue to develop their skills.